 5) Twitter Encourages Interactions with Customers, Influencers & Like-Minded People

-As mentioned earlier, since all tweets are public Twitter offers you an opportunity to interact with people who you might not have access to otherwise.
-You can search topics of interest or mentions of your brand (or a competitor’s brand) and quickly find people with whom to engage.
+As mentioned earlier, since all tweets are public Twitter offers you an opportunity to interact with people you might not have access to otherwise.
+You can join tweet chats or search topics of interest to quickly find people who wish to engage.

 To me, Twitter’s crazy, confusing environment is part of its charm.
 Twitter users who have taken the time to understand its power are loyal to the platform and open to conversation.
 This is what networking is all about – finding people with similar interests to build relationships with.

 Is it reasonable to expect ROI from social media?
-Of course it is, but you cannot expect your platform of choice to deliver it all by itself.
+Of course it is.
+But you can’t expect your platform of choice to deliver it all by itself.
 You must be willing to invest time into building an audience that trusts you and will be receptive to your offering.
-Once you have built a relevant following and have earned their trust, set measurable goals and design a campaign to encourage those who are ready to take the next step.
+Then generate leads by setting measurable goals and designing a campaign to encourage those who are ready to take the next step.

 Ready to get going?
-Connect with me on Twitter and join in the fun!
+Connect with me on Twitter and join the fun!